brandonbjs/shafJobs/README.md

 a CS graduate targeting junior SWE, DevOps, QA, and cloud roles in Phoenix, AZ (hybrid) or fully remote (US-based).

-Aggregates listings from 8 sources, scores every job against Brandon's skill profile, deduplicates across all sources, and presents them in a clean filterable dashboard.
+Aggregates listings from 8 sources, scores every job against my skill profile, deduplicates across all sources, and presents them in a clean filterable dashboard.

 ---